chrisbloom7/dotfiles/README.md

 > [!TIP]
 > All of the setup scripts are designed to be idempotent, meaning they can be run multiple times without causing problems.

-## Setting Up Your Workspace
+## Preparing your Workspace

 These steps will guide you through setting up a new Mac or Linux workstation with these dotfiles.
 If you're setting up a Codespace or other transient development environment, refer to the [Usage](#usage) section above.

 > [!NOTE]
-> These instructions are for when you've already set up your dotfiles.
-If you want to get started with your own dotfiles you can [find instructions below](#your-own-dotfiles).
+> These instructions assume you're satisfied with how I've configured *these* dotfiles.
+If you'd prefer to configure your own dotfiles you will [find those instructions below](#your-own-dotfiles).

 > [!IMPORTANT]
 > The installation steps here are idempotent, so you can run them as often as you like as you're making adjustments to the scripts.
 Note however that they won't *roll back* previous setup steps, even if an error occurs, so you may need to manually unset/uninstall things back to their previous state before trying again.

 ### 1. Backup Your Data

+If you're migrating from an existing Mac or Linux workstation, you should first make sure to backup all of your existing data.
+Go through the checklist below to make sure you didn't forget anything before you migrate.

-> [!TIP]
+> [!CAUTION]
 > While Mackup isn't required, if you do choose to use it then I would strongly recommend using a [storage provider][storages] that supports versioning, i.e. *not iCloud*, in case you need to recover from a bad backup or restore operation.

 > [!CAUTION]
 > See this footnote[^mackup-sonoma] about a bug in Mackup that affects macOS 14 (Sonoma) and later versions.

-If you're migrating from an existing Mac or Linux workstation, you should first make sure to backup all of your existing data.
-Go through the checklist below to make sure you didn't forget anything before you migrate.

 Did you...